Cryptocurrency investing at Schwab

 Schwab has several choices for gaining exposure to the cryptocurrency markets, though spot trading of cryptocurrency is not currently available.

-Several ETFs with cryptocurrency-related investments have been available for several years.
-This type of ETF does not invest directly in cryptocurrencies such as bitcoin but may invest in companies that operate in the digital asset and cryptocurrency ecosystem.
+Exchange-Traded Products (ETPs and ETFs) and mutual funds with cryptocurrency-related investments have been available for several years.
+Certain types of cryptocurrency-related ETPs and mutual funds do not invest directly in cryptocurrencies, such as bitcoin or ether, but may invest in companies that operate in the digital asset and cryptocurrency ecosystem.
 For example, these may include companies that offer trading, custody, or mining of cryptocurrencies.
 They may also invest in derivatives such as cryptocurrency futures, which are agreements to buy or sell a specific quantity of bitcoin at a specified price on a particular future date.
+Cryptocurrency-related products carry unique and substantial levels of risk, and only sophisticated traders with a full understanding of the nature of these products and a high tolerance for risk should consider the potential appropriateness for their own portfolios.

-More recently, the SEC approved several ETFs that hold spot bitcoin and seek to track the price of bitcoin.
-A spot bitcoin ETF, or spot cryptocurrency ETF, refers to an ETF that invests directly in bitcoin or other cryptocurrencies, as opposed to investing in derivatives, such as futures.
-Spot bitcoin ETFs are available at Schwab.
+More recently, the SEC approved ETPs that hold spot cryptocurrency and seek to track the price of bitcoin or ether, and these ETPs are available at Schwab.
+A spot bitcoin ETP, or spot ether ETP, refers to an ETP that invests directly in bitcoin or ether, respectively, as opposed to investing in derivatives, such as futures.
+The SEC has received filings for ETPs on other spot cryptocurrencies, like Solana, so it's possible more types of spot cryptocurrency ETPs will be available pending SEC approval.

-Go to the Research tab of Schwab Advisor Center® and use the screener to view all cryptocurrency-related ETFs in the Digital Assets Morningstar Category.
+Visit the Research tab of Schwab Advisor Center® and use the screener to view all cryptocurrency-related ETPs in the Digital Assets Morningstar Category.

 Cryptocurrency Coin Trusts

-Cryptocurrency coin trusts, such as GBTC, BCHG, ETHE, OBTC, and LTCN, allow investors to trade shares in trusts holding large pools of a cryptocurrency.
+Cryptocurrency coin trusts allow investors to trade shares in trusts holding large pools of a cryptocurrency.
 However, these products can involve high volatility, hefty fees, commissions, and other risks.
 They trade over the counter and behave like closed-end funds.
-These are not appropriate for all investors.

 Cryptocurrency Stocks

 Some stocks provide indirect and varied exposure to cryptocurrency because their businesses have a focus on electronic payments or products that utilize blockchain or cryptocurrency.
-Examples of such stocks include COIN, SI, MSTR, SQ, and PYPL.
+Examples of such stocks include COIN, MSTR, XYZ, and PYPL.

-In summary, we suggest that clients interested in cryptocurrency can approach them as speculative and more high-risk investments and consider their goals as well as the risks involved since cryptocurrencies are also not regulated.
-There are some potential benefits that can make it attractive to some investors, including the potential for appreciation and the addition of a non-correlated asset for diversification.
-However, there is still potential for financial loss as cryptocurrency prices have been highly volatile, and fluctuations could result in significant financial losses.
-Certain cryptocurrency products, like Coin Trusts, can have high expenses, with fees exceeding 2% or more of investment.
-Given the potential opportunity and increased media coverage, you may start to get more questions from clients on cryptocurrency—especially younger clients.
+In summary, we suggest that clients interested in cryptocurrency can approach them as extremely speculative and more high-risk products and consider their goals as well as the risks involved since cryptocurrencies are also not regulated.
+There are some potential benefits that can make them attractive to some investors, including the potential for appreciation and the addition of a non-correlated asset for diversification.
+However, there is still potential for significant financial loss as cryptocurrency prices have proven to be highly volatile, and fluctuations could result in significant financial losses.
+Certain cryptocurrency products, like coin trusts, can have high expenses, with fees exceeding 2% or more of investment.
+Given the increased media coverage and growing influence of cryptocurrency, you may receive more questions from clients—especially younger clients.

 We'll continue to bring you insights on this important topic, along with updates on any new opportunities to gain exposure to cryptocurrency through the Schwab platform.